NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 A model is an artifact or a formula created by the process of learning from previous data.
 When you plug in historical data into a machine learning algorithm, you get a model.

-In the above example, the machine uses a model that takes in an input (a person’s voice), does some processing and predicts the name of the person as the output.
+In the above example, the machine uses a model that takes in an input (a human voice), does some processing and predicts the name of the person as the output.

 In chapter 3, you learn how to test, evaluate, and improve your model.